 Submitting work to The Bloom

-Students may submit work to the online anthology of The Bloom through May 31, 2020.
+Students may submit work to the online anthology of The Bloom.
+Work will be considered and posted on a rolling basis.
 Work will be evaluated by one or more of the Project Write Teacher Consultants for creativity and appropriateness before being uploaded to the online anthology.
 Young writers will not receive feedback on submissions so please work with your parents or teachers before submitting.
 Works should be carefully proofread before submitting.
 PWI may correct minor mechanical errors.
 PWI reserves the right not to publish any work for any reason without explanation.

 - Students in grades 4-12 may submit up to two typed pages of poetry or prose (any genre) in 10 point Arial font.